Gray Memorial UMC Since 1965

 Our mission is to be the hands, feet, and heart of Jesus Christ to a world we know is in need of his love.

 To be known as true disciples of Jesus Christ and to honor the founder of our movement, John Wesley, by recognizing that everything necessary for our salvation is found in scripture.

 We do this by being Biblically faithful, accountable to Christ, accountable to each other for our witness, and to share the availability of God’s saving grace with all persons.

 Gray Memorial UMC was founded in late 1965 by a small group of faithful from Trinity UMC in downtown Tallahassee who wanted to provide a location for Christians to meet in north west Tallahassee.
 Gray Memorial is named for the Rev. William J. Gray, an itinerant “circuit rider” who established the most Methodist churches in North Florida in the late-1800’s.

 The first building on the property was completed and occupied in 1966.
 We have always been a community church, focused on individual discipleship, traditional Christian values as revealed in Scripture, and outreach to our local community.

 We recently finished an update of the interior of our church to bring it into the 21st century as God is leading us to be a center of Christian revival in our local community.

 In 2020 the pandemic has affected our in-person worship and gathering opportunities.
 Like most churches, we offered our worship services online.

-We also resumed in-person worship with physical distancing on September 20, 2020.
+We also resumed in-person worship with physical distancing in March 2021.
 We are not having in person social gatherings until the pandemic is more under control, but we are offering Bible study and other opportunities via Zoom.
-Please contact the church office for details on those events.
+Please contact the church office for details on those events